Russia's crimes

 Since the onset of the conflict, Russia has been implicated in 575 violations against journalists and media organizations in Ukraine, according to a report by the Institute of Mass Information (IMI).

 During February and March of 2024, IMI documented seven instances of infringements on freedom of speech attributed to Russia.
-These violations included the targeting of TV towers resulting in the shoutdown of Ukrainian broadcasting, the destruction of media offices, and cyberattacks.
+These violations included the targeting of TV towers resulting in the shutdown of Ukrainian broadcasting, the destruction of media offices, and cyberattacks.

 As a result of Russian aggression, four media workers were killed.
 The deaths of some of them became known only in March, as they were initially considered missing: